 The Otis flexible cleaning rods work with many types of firearms but the AR15 pattern rifles need the bold carrier cleaned every time after firing the his cleaning rod can be difficult to do that.
 The locking lugs are another thing that needs a good cleaning on the rear of the barrel, which is why you should look into a carbon removal brush.

-Overall, this is not really they kit you want if you’re going to be firing your AR on a regular basis.
+Overall, this is not really the AR cleaning kit you want if you’re going to be firing your AR on a regular basis.
 The tools just don’t do a good enough job to clean it well enough.
-It’s more of a range kit that you would take with you once and a while to clean your gun before and after firing.
+It’s more of a range kit that you would take with you once in a while to clean your gun before and after firing.

 Tipton – 13-Piece Nylon Rifle Brush Set